-- John O'Loughlin is Head of Children's Services and ADM.
+- John O'Loughlin is Director of Children's Services and ADM.
 He holds a Dip SW; Dip HE and Msc (distinction) in Public Sector Management.
 John has worked in the public service for over 30 years across Health, Education and Social Care. - Diane Keens Group Manager Placements & Resources since April 2011 and is Registered Manager of the Adoption Service.
 Diane was manager of an Adoption Team from 2002, joining Southend in September 2007 as Adoption Team Manager and has worked within Children and Families Service for over 30 years in Essex and Thurrock.
-Diane gained a Certificate Qualification in Social Work in 1985 at Chelmer College, Essex; a Bsc Hons Degree in Social Work (1st) in 2000 at Anglia Polytechnic University, Full PQ award and a Post Graduate Diploma in Social Work (Management) in 2006 at Anglia Ruskin University - Jo Hines, Adoption Team Manager from May 2011 has extensive adoption experience having worked previously in the Adoption Service in Essex since 1997 and as Senior Practitioner in the Southend Adoption Team since 2007.
+Diane gained a Certificate Qualification in Social Work in 1985 at Chelmer College, Essex; a Bsc Hons Degree in Social Work (1st) in 2000 at Anglia Polytechnic University, Full PQ award and a Post Graduate Diploma in Social Work (Management) in 2006 at Anglia Ruskin University - Jo Hines, Service Manager and Adoption Team Manager from May 2011 has extensive adoption experience having worked previously in the Adoption Service in Essex since 1997 and as Senior Practitioner in the Southend Adoption Team since 2007.
 Jo has a particular interest in Theraplay in which she holds level 1 & 2 training, which brings an added dimension to the Team.
 She has level 2 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State. - Faye Khraud (since July 2012).
 Faye gained a BA in Social Work at the University of Essex in 2010 and worked in the Care Management Teams in Southend prior to joining the adoption team.
-She has level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State and level 1 & 2 Theraplay. - Diane Bowden, social Worker holds a BA(Hons)Social Work obtained in 2013; level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State and commenced working for the adoption service in July 2013. - Aimee Fossett, Social Worker, was a student social worker in the team in 2009 and joined the team on a permanent basis in 2010 having gained her Degree in Social Work at Southend University.
+She has level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State and level 1 & 2 Theraplay. - Diane Bowden, social Worker holds a BA(Hons)Social Work obtained in 2013; level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention and foundation & level 1 Just Right State and commenced working for the adoption service in July 2013. - Aimee Fossett, Senior Social Worker, was a student social worker in the team in 2009 and joined the team on a permanent basis in 2010 having gained her Degree in Social Work at Southend University.
 She has level 1 Dyadic Development psychology; levels 1&2 Sensory Attachment Intervention, level 1 & 2 Theraplay and foundation & level 1 Just Right State. - Ruth Cadywould is a qualified social worker and senior practitioner and joined the team in November 2010.
 Ruth is a qualified nurse and qualified social worker and has considerable experience working in residential settings with adolescents and younger children.
-She has level 1 Dyadic Development psychology; levels 1Sensory Attachment Intervention, level 1 Theraplay and foundation & level 1 Just Right State. - Anne Caine I have an NNEB Nursery Nurse Examination Board (Distinction) Child Development.
+She has level 1 Dyadic Development psychology; levels 1Sensory Attachment Intervention, level 1 Theraplay and foundation & level 1 Just Right State.
+She will be leaving the team in early 2017 but will continue to offer sessional work as required. - Anne Caine holds an NNEB Nursery Nurse Examination Board (Distinction) Child Development.
 Higher National Diploma in Child Care and Education and a Social Work Degree 2:1.
-In September 2007 after qualifying as a social worker I worked in First Contact
+In September 2007 after qualifying as a social worker she worked in First Contact

 Team as a front line social worker.
-In August 2013, I moved to the Southend Adoption Team.
+In August 2013 she moved to the Southend Adoption Team.
 Anne holds level 1 Sensory Attachment Intervention and foundation & Level 1 Just Right State.

-Anna Harris -I completed my BSc in Applied Psychology and Sociology at Surrey in 2007, and my MSW at Kingston University in 2012.
-I have undertaken training in Motivational Interviewing, Pervasive Neglect, Using the Assessment Framework, Theraplay principles, Working with sex offenders in child protection work, and Suicide and Self harm.
+Anna Harris - completed her BSc in Applied Psychology and Sociology at Surrey in 2007, and an MSW at Kingston University in 2012.
+She has undertaken training in Motivational Interviewing, Pervasive Neglect, Using the Assessment Framework, Theraplay level 1, Working with sex offenders in child protection work, and Suicide and Self harm.